Purees vs Baby-Led Feeding

 All we have to do is respect their cues.

-So no matter if you choose purees, baby-led, or a combination of both, it’s going to be a wonderful journey.
+No matter if you choose purees, baby-led, or a combination of both, it’s going to be a wonderful journey.
 Simply let it unfold day-by-day, trust your little one, and let baby come to love food, on their own.